dbhardman/hassio-addons/backup_to_usb/README.md

 The addon does not have to be started, as it simply runs through and stops.
 The best way to use in an automation is to call Service, select hassio.addon_start and select the addon slug in the drop down box.

+Version 0.0.03 added the ability to resore backups from the usb key

 You can call from the Developer Tools to test.